solidi/writing/74-prefer-accommodating-over-accurate-app-experiences.md

 ![Photo by Nathan Cowley on pexels](images/74-01.jpeg)

 Comedy captured the moment as I suggested a destination to the GPS app.
-"Navigate to such and such place."
-A five-second pause.
+"Navigate to such and such place," I said.
+[A five-second pause.]
 "Something went wrong."
 I tried again, *twice*.
-"You will arrive in three hours."
+"You will arrive in three hours," said the assistant.
 Smirking, I said, "Hehe, yeah, right!"
 I've been through this rodeo.
 "No way it's three hours, more like four and a half!"
 An unneeded reply chimed, "Sorry, I don't understand."

 We hurried above the speed limit, got fast food, and hit sporadic traffic.
 We arrived in *four and a half hours*.